WebberZone/better-search/readme.txt

 * Features:
 	* New live search feature that shows search results as you type.
+	* [Pro] New setting to enable and set the fuzzy search level.
+Once enabled, the plugin will attempt to find results if the search term is misspelled.
+This only works effectively for English words.
 	* [Pro] New setting to only show search results above a certain relevance threshold.
 	* [Pro] New setting *Enable REST API* which allows the REST API to utilize the Better Search search engine when enabled.
 [Read this knowledge base article for more information ahout how Better Search enhances the Search endpoint](https://webberzone.com/support/knowledgebase/better-search-rest-api/).